 Fast forward a few years and I have now coached CEO’s, elite athletes, world record holders, actors, UN workers, business owners, entrepreneurs and everything in between.
 I have also presented seminars to companies like Chevron, Aspire Zone, FINN Group and the SWIRE Group.
-Plus run retreats in Mallorca and now authored two books (The Guidebook to Happiness and The Guidebook to Optimum Health, and The Guidebook to Authentic Success).
+Plus I run adventure retreats abroad and now authored three books (The Guidebook to Happiness, The Guidebook to Optimum Health, and The Guidebook to Authentic Success).

 In the end, I just love seeing people tap into (a lot) more of the potential I know they all have.
 With 20 years of strategic planning skills, plus skills as a NLP master practitioner, reiki master, personal fitness trainer, hypnotherapist, and Coach, I am fascinated to find the little things we can start doing or stop doing, to unlock our latent potential.